 But we had to get on.
 Crossed through Kejimkujik National Park – gorgeous autumn foliage and several deer sightings at dusk – we ended the day in lovely Lunenburg.

 An excellent choice, as it turned out.
 Lunenburg is a bright and cheerful town, with a handsome harbour, a fab selection of cafes and romantic fishing villages nearby.

 On our last day, we drove back to Halifax, stopping at Fairview cemetery at the outskirts of town.
 Halifax is where they were brought ashore, 333 recovered victims of the Titanic.
 Most of them were buried here at Fairview.

 In Halifax, we had time before our evening flight to Reykjavik, and were inspired to have another look at the Titanic exhibits at the Maritime Museum of the Atlantic.
 And of course, that wave.

 Except for the first 2 nights in Halifax, we had no hotel reservations.
 We just drove into a town, chose a place that looked nice or interesting (or convenient, if it was very late at night).
-Some sleeps were wonderful, others decidedly meh.
+Some places were wonderful, others decidedly meh.
 Accommodations, and even which towns to stay in – it’s always a choice between more detailed planning and leaving ones options open, isn’t it… I always seem to go for the latter.
 Here’s where we slept:

 - 2 nights in Halifax, at the Cambridge Suites near the Citadel.
+Convenient, otherwise average

 - 1 night in Saint John, at the Holiday Inn Express.
 Well, it’s Holiday Inn, rarely anything special.